yangliu2/Android/README.md

 This is a android app I made.
 It is a game that simulate the life of a mob.

-The non-generated code are in the folder "Panzoto->
+The non-generated code are in the "Panzoto" folder.